 Other Details About Sheikh Safi Shrine in Ardabil

 The famous “Ardabil Carpet” was an Iranian masterpiece and the best carpet woven in Safavid period for this complex.
 It’s now in Victoria and Albert Museum in London.
 A copy has been recently woven in Iran, which is kept by this shrine.

-Sheikh Safi al-Din Khangah & Shrine Ensembles is collection you don’t want to miss if you travel to Iran one day.
+Sheikh Safi al-Din Khangah & Shrine Ensembles is an exquisite collection you don’t want to miss if you travel to Iran one day.
 It’s a magnificent set of buildings with circular dome chambers accommodating tombs of Safavid kings, princes, Sufis, etc. The domes themselves known as Allah Allah are quite spectacular.